Bogdanp/racket-redis/README.md

 # rackdis
 Redis bindings for Racket.
 The documentation still needs to be written, but for now see the `tests.rkt` file to see example usage.
-Currently the entire set of Redis V1 commands are implemented.
+Currently the entire set of Redis v1 commands are implemented, and various bits of v2 and v3.

 Example Usage
 =============